All posts by A Scotsman in Suburbia

 Exploring Global Whisky: A Personal Advent Calendar Journey (The conclusion)

 With Christmas Day my Advent Calendar came to an end.
 There are no more whiskies to try.
 (In my Advent Calendar).
 There are still thousands, millions maybe, of whiskies still out there.
-I can drink a different whisky every day, from today until I run out of breath.
+I could drink a different whisky every day, from today until I run out of breath.
 By then, I would just about have scratched to surface of all that this wonderful drink has to offer.

 Dec 25th – Christmas Day